 Bostonia is published in print three times a year and updated weekly on the web.

-While Alzheimer’s disease is likely the most well-known form, dementia also comes in other, lesser-known varieties, like “vascular dementia”—caused when tiny blood vessels burst in the brain, leading to microstrokes and minute bleeds.
+While Alzheimer’s disease is probably the most well-known form, dementia also comes in other, lesser-known varieties.
+Vascular dementia, for example, is the result of tiny blood vessels bursting in the brain, leading to microstrokes and minute bleeds.
 The resulting condition is closely linked with other age-related memory disorders.

-“I suspect that vascular dementia and Alzheimer’s are really just two different angles on the same disease,” says Kathleen Morgan, College of Health & Rehabilitation Sciences: Sargent College professor of health sciences.
+“I suspect that vascular dementia and Alzheimer’s are really just two different angles on the same disease,” says Kathleen Morgan, a Sargent College professor of health sciences.
 “There are plaques in the brain tissue of Alzheimer’s patients that are visible at autopsy, but we know that if you have them, you’ll probably see evidence of microbleeds as well.”

 Most brain bleeds, Morgan says, actually start in the aorta, the body’s largest artery, which connects directly to the heart.
 With each beat, the heart exerts enormous amounts of pressure straight onto that conduit, which is made of smooth muscle cells that expand and contract like a rubber hose as blood flows past them.
 “Those smooth muscle cells are very important for controlling the pressure of your vascular system on a beat-to-beat basis,” she says.